vippsas/management-api/management-api-guide.md

 }
 ```

-The `orgno` is included to make it possible to find out which merchant a MSN
+The `orgno` is included to make it possible to find out which merchant an MSN
 belongs to, which is useful if only the MSN is known.

 ### Future improvements